truhy/f2h_uart_tx_rx/readme.md

 6. Press and release key0 on the DE10-Nano and you should see a hello message - this comes directly from the FPGA side!
 7. In the serial console program, press a number between 0 to 7 to toggle LEDs

-Note, I've configured U-Boot so it doesn't boot to a Linux system or a user baremetal application.
+Note, I've configured U-Boot to boot only to it's command console.

 ## Main files